BPMN - the Standard for Business Process Modeling

 Message flows bpmn

-Message Flows represent the exchange of information with external process participants.
-They are triggered by activities and can attach to other Actvities, Pools or News Events.
+Message flows represent the exchange of information with external process participants.
+They are triggered by activities and can be attached to other activities, pools, or new events.

 Pools & Lanes

-The individual steps of a process are carried out by process participants.
-In BIC Process Design these are represented as organizational units, roles, IT systems and services.
-Following the BPMN standard, users model within Pools and Lanes to depict the different process participants.
+The individual steps of a process are performed by process participants.
+In BIC Process Design, these are represented as organizational units, roles, IT systems and services.
+Following the BPMN standard, users model within pools and lanes to represent the different process participants.

 BPMN pool

-Pools represent a process participant superior to the lanes, who coordinates the process flow within the Pool.
-They cover the entire process and assign the included tasks to the responsible Lanes.
+Pools represent a superior process participant, that coordinates the process flow within the pool.
+They cover the entire process and assign tasks to the responsible lanes.

 BPMN lane